 My name is Tim Flaherty.
 Since 2001, I have been defending clients accused of drug crimes throughout Okaloosa County.
 My partner's name is Brandy Merrifield.
-At Flaherty & Merrifield, our Fort Walton Beach drug charge lawyers know that a drug conviction can have life-altering effects.
+At Flaherty & Merrifield, our Fort Walton Beach drug charge defense attorneys know that a drug conviction can have life-altering effects.
 Contact us today and let us get to work for you.

 Common Drug Charges in Fort Walton Beach

 All drug charges, other than possession of marijuana under 20 grams, are felonies.
 The penalties and fines vary depending on the type and amount of the drug.

 Drug cases are unique from other felonies.
 The state does not care if the possession is for personal use.
 If you are charged, you will face the same punishment as a serious drug dealer.
 The most common drug-related charges we defend are listed below.

 Some states have decriminalized marijuana, and some have legalized it all together.
 Here in Florida, the possession and use of cannabis remains illegal without a medical-use exemption and prescription.
 Possession of marijuana can be a misdemeanor or a felony, depending on the amount that was possessed.
 Less than 20 grams of smokable cannabis is a misdemeanor.
 Twenty grams or more of smokable cannabis, or ANY amount of THC oil, is a felony offense.